Who can change their name

 If you are claiming asylum or you have already been granted asylum (and you’re a refugee), U.K. Visas & Immigration will accept a deed poll (as well as other forms of evidence, such as a marriage certificate) when you apply for asylum, although in general, the more documentation you can provide to verify your identity, the better.

 If you want to change your name before applying for British citizenship (or you’ve already changed your name but your identity documents still show your old name), U.K. Visas & Immigration will accept your deed poll (or another form of evidence such as your marriage certificate).
 Your naturalisation certificate will normally also state your birth name as well as your new name.
-In certain circumstances U.K. Visas & Immigration will leave off the birth name, for example in the case of adoption, or a transsexual living in a different gender to that of their birth.
+In certain circumstances U.K. Visas & Immigration will leave off the birth name, for example in the case of adoption, or transgender / transsexual people living in a different gender to that of their birth.

 If you need to apply for a Biometric Residence Permit, U.K. Visas & Immigration will also accept a deed poll.
 If you already hold a Biometric Residence Permit and you change your name, then you should apply for a new permit by completing form BRP(RC).